ckerce/hippo-s4-mamba/README.md

 -Use Pade Approximates to get the initial $exp(tA)$; Golub and Van Loan (3)

--Use other techniques from Moler and Van Loan's "19 dubious way's paper" (the recent update, actually, (4))
+-Use other techniques from Moler and Van Loan's "19 dubious way's paper" (the most recent update, (4))

 (1) [On the exponential solution of differential equations for a linear operator; Wilhelm Magnus;